albertattard/presentation-layered-jar/2020-08-18-presentation-remote-meetup.md

 .responsive[![Docker Container](assets/images/Docker Container.png)]

-(Not happy with the title, and would like to have something more like _what is docker_ instead)
+[//]: # (Not happy with the title, and would like to have something more like _what is docker_ instead)

 ---

-# How to create a Docker container?
+# How is a Docker container created?

 - A docker container is created every time we run a _docker image_